Chikungunya Vaccine VLA-1553 Description

 February 25, 2021 - Valneva Reports FY 2020 Results and Major Corporate Achievements: Only Phase 3 chikungunya vaccine program to date worldwide; Potentially eligible for Priority Review Voucher – for the first company to receive Biologics License Application approval.
 Thomas Lingelbach, Chief Executive Officer, commented, “With over €200 million of cash, Valneva is in a strong position to continue to focus on execution of our key programs, which could result in an even greater transformation in 2021 and beyond.”

 February 22, 2021 - Valneva SE announced that it had initiated the clinical lot-to-lot consistency Phase 3 study for its single-shot chikungunya vaccine candidate, VLA1553.
 This study aims to show the manufacturing consistency of the vaccine by demonstrating that three consecutively manufactured lots elicit equivalent immune responses measured by neutralizing antibody titers on Day 29 after vaccination.
-This study will run parallel to the ongoing, pivotal Phase 3 study, VLA1553-301, which includes the determination of seroprotection based on an immunological surrogate.
+This study will run parallel to the ongoing, pivotal Phase 3 study, VLA1553-301, which determines seroprotection based on an immunological surrogate.